marcoamtz/nextdns-dnsmasq-docker/README.md

 - Uses s6-overlay for instant service restarts if they crash
 - Exposes DNS services on port 53 (TCP/UDP) and DHCP on port 67 (UDP)
 - Uses **pinned versions** for NextDNS (v1.46.0) and DNSMasq (v2.91)
-- Writes logs to an external volume with automatic rotation
+- Uses s6-log for efficient logging with automatic size-based rotation

 The inclusion of dnsmasq alongside NextDNS is to provide DHCP server functionality, allowing this container to serve as a complete network solution for DNS filtering and IP address management.